[Strongest Solo Variation: Projectile Madness Spectres] LMP/GMP Ice Spear 2x Totem 2x Curse 3x Traps

 Joined 07.08.2011 as Arebor

-I hate reddit, hence I'm an inactive community member.
+I hate reddit, hence I'm a rather "inactive" community member.

 my belief with this build is simply test my theories and mechanics in the game. of course have fun with it. whatever nerf happens in the future i will adapt to it. so far i have not encountered a single mob combination that i cannot beat with this